ElVit/netdaemon-notify-on-update/README.md

 - Home Assistant Addon
 - HACS Repository

-There are 3 options available to modify this app:
+There are 3 Options available to modify this App:
 - UpdateTimeInSec
   - Default Value: 30
   - Description: defines the update time to serch for new updates